Top-of-the-funnel content: the importance of prioritizing your content strategy

 They’re likely just looking for a few tips to help them solve the problem of low employee productivity.
 They’re probably unaware they can solve this problem with a time-tracking software.

 The people performing this search have low buyer intent.
-They aren’t looking to buy.
+They aren’t looking to buy today.

 Imagine how much time, effort, and resources Bob needs to spend to nurture these leads so that maybe they become his customers one day.
 Sure, it can be done.
-But it’s not very resource-efficient, don’t you think?
+But it’s not very resource-efficient, is it?

 Now, let’s imagine that Bob decided to focus on BOFU topics instead, like “best time-tracking software for employees.”
 This query has a very high buyer intent.
 Whoever types this into the Google search bar is looking for the best time-tracking software to buy for their business.